Improving Zero-Shot Translation by Disentangling Positional Information: Experimental Setup

 \subsection{Model Details and Baselines}

 \paragraph{Training Details} By default we use Transformer \cite{transformer} with 5 encoder and decoder layers.
 For the Europarl datasets with more training data, we enlarge the model to 8 encoder and decoder layers.
-To control the output language, we use a target-language-specific BOS token as well as language embeddings concatenated with decoder inputs, similar to \citet{pham-etal-2019-improving}.

-We use 8 attention heads, embedding size of 512, inner size of 2048, dropout rate of 0.2, label smoothing rate of 0.1 with the learning rate schedule from \citet{transformer} and 8,000 warmup steps.
+To control the output language, we use a target-language-specific begin-token as well as language embeddings concatenated with decoder word emebeddings\footnote{The concatenation of language embedding and decoder word embedding is then projected down to the embedding dimension to form the input embedding to the decoder.}, similar to \citet{pham-etal-2019-improving}.
+We use 8 attention heads, embedding size of 512, inner size of 2048, dropout rate of 0.2, label smoothing rate of 0.1.
+We use the learning rate schedule from \citet{transformer} with 8,000 warmup steps.
+The source and target word embeddings are shared.
+Furthermore, in the decoder, the parameters of the projection from hidden states to the vocabulary are tied with the transposition of the word lookup table.

 Moreover, we include variational dropout \cite{varDrop} as a comparison since it was used in a previous work on zero-shot translation \cite{pham-etal-2019-improving} instead of the standard element-wise dropout.
 With variational dropout, all timesteps in a layer output share the same mask.
 This differs from the standard dropout, where each element in each timestep is dropped according to the same dropout rate.
 We hypothesize that this technique helps reduce the positional correspondence with input tokens by preventing the model from relying on specific word orders.

-We train for 64 epochs and ensemble the 5 best checkpoints by dev loss.
-By default, we only use the supervised translation directions in the dev set.
+We train for 64 epochs and average the weights of the 5 best checkpoints ordered by dev loss.
+By default, we only include the supervised translation directions in the dev set.
 The only exception is the Europarl-full case, where we also include the zero-shot directions in dev set for early stopping.

+When analyzing model hidden representations through classification performance (Subsection \ref{subsec:analyze_pos} and \ref{subsec:lan_independence}), we freeze the trained encoder-decoder weights and train the classifier for 5 epochs.
+The classifier is a linear projection from the encoder hidden dimension to the number of classes, followed by softmax activation.
+As the classification task is lightweight and convergence is fast, we reduce the warmup steps to 400 while keeping the learning rate schedule unchanged.

 \paragraph{Proposed Models} As motivated in Section \ref{sec:approach}, we modify the residual connections and the self-attention layer in a middle encoder layer.
 Specifically, we choose the 3-rd and 5-th layer of the 5- and 8-layer models respectively.
 We use ``Residual'' to indicate residual removal and ``Query'' the position-based attention query.
 For the projection basis of the attention query, we use positional encoding with wave length 100.